 As queer community mourns loss of 19 Bar, Walker Art Center hosts celebration of its past

-MINNEAPOLIS — An anchor of the gay community and Loring Park neighborhood in Minneapolis is getting a wealth of support after a devastating fire.
+MINNEAPOLIS — An anchor of the LGBTQ+ community and Loring Park neighborhood in Minneapolis is getting a wealth of support after a devastating fire.

-Nearly a week ago, 19 Bar was badly damaged after a garbage truck hit a power pole, which landed on the building, sparking flames.
+Nearly a week ago, 19 Bar was badly damaged after a garbage truck hit a power pole that landed on the building, sparking flames.

-Thankfully no one was hurt, but the loss is hitting the LGBTQ community hard.
+No one was hurt, but the loss is hitting the queer community hard.

-There are many ways people are honoring its memory while looking towards its future.

-Decades of history that would go up in smoke.
-Surveillance video showed the moment a garbage truck ignited the flames that destroyed the historic 19 Bar.

-"It's just so weird not having that place to go to on the way home from work," Bubba Thurn said.
+"It's just so weird not having that place to go to on the way home from work," said Bubba Thurn, a regular customer and friend of the staff at 19 Bar.

-Thurn is a regular customer, neighbor and close friend of the staff — eight of whom are without a job, while the queer community now goes without its Loring Park beacon.

-The longstanding 19 Bar opened in the 1950s — the oldest gay bar in the state, if not the region.
+Eight workers there are now without a job after the fire.
+The bar opened in the 1950s and is the oldest gay bar in the state, if not the region.

 Sharing in that sadness has been tough, especially when their preferred gathering spot is what was lost.